andrewekenes/pic-traffic-lights/README.md

 # pic-traffic-lights
-Basic program for red, yellow, and green LEDs
+Basic program for red and green LEDs